OwenCochell/cursepy/docs/source/basic/curse_inst.rst

 .. note::

-    You should have already read the HandlerCollection tutorial.
+    You should have already read the :ref:`CurseClient tutorial <collec_basic>`.
-    If you haven't, you should really check it out, as HandlerCollections are very important classes!
+    If you haven't, you should really check it out, as CurseClient is a very important class!

-    Have a look at the tutorial [HERE]

 Why CurseInstances?
 -------------------